brendmung/AbodeLLM/README.md

 ### 3. Model Download
    > Select your preferred model and variant to download.
-   > When prompted, allow the app to download the model (~from 750MB).
    > For offline installation, see the [Manual Installation Guide](manual-install.md).

 ### 4. Start Chatting
-   > Once the model is installed, reopen the app and begin your conversation!
+   > Once the model is downloaded, restart the app and begin your conversation!

 <details>
 <summary>📖 Manual Model Installation</summary>